Hvassaa/go-2048/README.md

 A small clone of the game 2048.
 I made this mostly to try out the Go programming language and the GTK toolkit.

+Go-2048's behaviour might behave a bit different, since it has been a while since I played the original and I did not look the original source code.

 ## Building

 ### Prerequisite